ArcLight Cinemas, Pacific Theaters To Close Permanently Due To Pandemic Losses

 The Arclight Hollywood was my most favorite theatre in the world to see movies.
 My home court of cinema in LA.
 I saw my first movie in LA there when I moved here in 2009 and the last movie before the pandemic there.
 Truly a bummer. https://t.co/sziPORAGcA

-— Ben Schwartz (@rejectedjokes) April 13, 2021READ MORE: COVID Vaccination Site Opens In Chinatown To Help Area Seniors With Access
+— Ben Schwartz (@rejectedjokes) April 13, 2021READ MORE: Local Teen Takes Part In Moderna Vaccine Trial For Adolescents

 🥺 Well this sucks.
 Every single person who worked at the Arclight loved movies, and you felt it.
 Sending love to every usher, manager and projectionist who rocked that blue shirt and made it such a special place.